ronaldtf/Proactor/README.md

-AUTHOR:  Ronald T. Fernandez
-CREATED: 20/01/2016

-This project is a personal implementation of the Proactor pattern.
+This is an implementation of the Proactor pattern.
+It is implemented in a simple but extensible way.
-The underlying idea is to implement the pattern in C++ with threads.